 A visit to the V&A Museum of Childhood in Bethnal Green reveals not only how different cultures today experience childhood, but explains how people throughout history experienced play through toys and games.
 A walk around the galleries explains key themes surrounding these toys and asks questions you might not necessarily think of with playtime – what did it mean to be a child in Tudor England?
 How do toys differ across a number of cultures?

 The displays are not all serious though.
-There are many interactive exhibits that bring history to life.
-The newest temporary exhibition explores the diaries kept by children across the years – a fascinating look at history through children’s eyes.
+There are many interactive exhibits that bring history (and childhood) to life.